 6 Creative Steps for Teaching Kids Multiplication

-If you need advice on how to teach multiplication facts, repeated addition is one of the easiest ways to teach kids multiplication of small numbers.
+Repeated addition is one of the easiest ways to teach kids to multiply small numbers.

 1:1 Online Math Tutoring Let’s start learning Math!